paulo101977/sdlarch-rl/README.md

 ## TODO

+- [ ] Create context without a window (Currently the window is hidden)
 - [ ] Tool to add games/map memory/save states, etc.
 - [ ] Add Support to analog actions
 - [ ] Cemu Core (It takes a lot of work to make the core libretro!!!)